Wood: Hard versus soft

-At the left, text written deeply onto the wood.
-At the right, text written more lightly.

 It is common to classify wood as either softwood or hardwood.
 The wood from conifers (e.g. pine) is called softwood, and the wood from dicotyledons (usually broad-leaved trees, e.g. oak) is called hardwood.
-These names are a bit misleading, as hardwoods are not necessarily hard, and softwoods are not necessarily soft.
+These names are somewhat misleading, as hardwoods are not necessarily hard, and softwoods are not necessarily soft.
 The well-known balsa (a hardwood) is actually softer than any commercial softwood.
 Conversely, some softwoods (e.g. yew) are harder than many hardwoods.

 There is a strong relationship between the properties of wood and the properties of the particular tree that yielded it, at least for certain species.
 For example, in loblolly pine, wind exposure and stem position greatly affect the hardness of wood, as well as compression wood content.
 The density of wood varies with species.
 The density of a wood correlates with its strength (mechanical properties).
 For example, mahogany is a medium-dense hardwood that is excellent for fine furniture crafting, whereas balsa is light, making it useful for model building.
 One of the densest woods is black ironwood.